 As the previous manager of Guernsey's Parks and Gardens, Malcolm Cleal has a vast horticultural and historical knowledge of these two Channel Islands.
 He will join you throughout the five days and explore Guernsey's natural history, heritage and social history as well as Sark's most iconic viewpoints, historic areas and beautiful bridleways.

-On Guernsey you will be based for three-nights at La Barbarie Hotel in St Peter Port, which has an award-winning restaurant where you'll enjoy breakfast and dinner.
+On Guernsey you will be based for three-nights at La Barbarie Hotel in St Martin, which has an award-winning restaurant where you'll enjoy breakfast and dinner.
 On Sark you'll stay at the luxurious Stocks Hotel, which has 23 bedrooms and is the oldest on the island.

 Reasons to book

 Guernsey Prison gardens

 Your expert guide

 - Return flights from London Gatwick to Guernsey

 - Three nights' dinner, bed and breakfast at La Barbarie Hotel, St Martin, Guernsey and one night at Stocks Hotel, Sark